benzmuircroft/temp/USERBASE.md

 - let put use pub and take away onData

-- change metions of password to pin
+- change mentions of password to pin

 - reduce the api with a proxy